 Abel Wang, Principal Cloud Advocate for Microsoft Azure DevOps, spoke in an Applitools webinar recently.
-His called his webinar: DevOps and Quality in the Era of CI-CD: An Inside Look at How Microsoft Does It.
+He called his webinar: DevOps and Quality in the Era of CI-CD: An Inside Look at How Microsoft Does It.
 Because he knows the workings of the team, Abel knows what it takes to operate Azure DevOps.
 In this webinar, Abel described why the build-test-release model was too slow, and he explained what drove changes in their development team enabled them to deliver software with both speed and quality.
 He explained that the combination of Azure DevOps plus visual testing results in better developer productivity, higher quality, even with frequent releases on a rapid cadence.
 And, Abel described how he came across Applitools as a way to provide visual testing for the Microsoft Azure DevOps development team, and why he likes Applitools so much.

 I get sweaty palms thinking about some things that just freak me out.
 For example, my hands sweated profusely when I watched Free Solo, about climber Alex Hornnold who climbed El Capitan in Yosemite National Park without the benefit of a rope.
 I also get sweaty palms considering a change from a build-test-release model to a continuous integration – continuous deployment (CI-CD) model.
 So I appreciate hearing from someone who has done something successfully and is willing to share lessons they learned along the way.